lamaranelson/article-generation/README.md

 ### Generating the content:
 The `getImprovedSectionUsingLocalMemory` function is used to write the actual content.
 It iterates over each section in the outline.
 For each section, it does the following:

-- Research: It uses the model and retrieved google data to do some research on the section.
+- Research: It uses the model to do some research on the section.
-- Writing the Section: It uses the model and local memory to write the section based on the research notes.
+- Writing the Section: It uses Google to retrieve some more recent data and then saves the Google research in a local memory instance.
+After that, we improve the article based on the research notes.
-- Improving the Section: It uses the model to improve the initial draft of the section.

 ### Finalizing the content:
 The `refineFinalBlog` function is used to finalize the content.
-It combines all the sections, refines the content to remove redundancies, and adds a professional touch.
+It combines all the sections, refines the content to remove redundancies, and adds a human touch.
 The finalized content is then saved as a Markdown, and PDF file.

 The output for the query can be visualized in `Read-MD.ipynb`